Limit of a Function#

 if the values of \(f(x)\) can be made as close to \(M\) as we want by taking \(x\) sufficiently close to (but not equal to) \(a\) and to the left of \(a\) (i.e., \(x<a\)).

-Below, you see a table in which we evaluate a function \(f(x)\) for values of \(x\) that are closer and closer to \(1\) (but not equal to \(1\)).
-The first four values are for inputs \(x < 1\), the next four are for inputs \(x> 1\).
+Below, you see a table in which we evaluate a function \(g(x)\) for values of \(x\) that are closer and closer to \(1\) (but not equal to \(1\)).
+The first four values are for inputs \(x < 1\) and the last four values are for inputs \(x> 1\).

 \(x\)